 - (Condition Change) Increased workforce retention and competency

-Universities adopted agriculture production innovation and technology video series, contributing to workforce competency
+Universities adopted UCCE agriculture production innovation and technology video series, contributing to workforce competency.

 After attending a summer workshop at the Agricultural Application Engineering Lab, 97% of student participants in the Reedley College Upward Bound program reported learning much or very much about spray engineering basics.

 Enabling K-12 students to experience math and science in agriculture enhances their awareness of the diverse career opportunities related to agriculture.
 Every year, high school students from underrepresented groups participating in the Reedley College Upward Bound Math and Science program receive two weeks of workshops at the Kearney Agricultural Research and Extension (KARE) Center to gain such experience.